abieee2003/documentation/content/applications/inventory_and_mrp/manufacturing/advanced_configuration/using_work_centers.rst

   To specify production capacities in different measurements from a count of units, enable the *Units of Measure* feature in the **Inventory** app.

 .. seealso::
-   - :doc:`../../maintenance/add_new_equipment`
+   :doc:`../../maintenance/add_new_equipment`

 Assigning equipment to work centers
 ===================================

 The **Maintenance** app makes it possible to add specific equipment to a work station and individual track its costs and productivity.
-Adding **Maintenance** will add :guilabel:`Equipment` and :guilabel:`Maintenance` tabs to the work station form, which can be used to list equipment and plan maintenance for it.
+Adding **Maintenance** will add :guilabel:`Equipment` and :guilabel:`Maintenance` tabs to the work center form, which can be used to list equipment and plan maintenance for it.

 .. seealso::
    - :doc:`../../maintenance/add_new_equipment`